The Pulse of K-Entertainment

 #Netflix#K-Drama#Tving#SBS#FAST#Wavve#Korean broadcasters

 Netflix, global licensing, and FAST distribution are becoming core survival tools for Korean broadcasters because the old domestic ad model is no longer funding the next K-drama cycle on its own.
-Korea Times reports SBS now has a six-year arrangement with Netflix spanning nearly all new dramas, entertainment shows, and documentaries, while Variety reports South Korea's screen sector still generated KRW24.08 trillion in GDP and supported 291,100 jobs in 2025.
+According to The Korea Times, SBS now has a six-year arrangement with Netflix spanning nearly all new dramas, entertainment shows, and documentaries, while Variety reported, citing Oxford Economics and the Motion Picture Association, that South Korea's screen sector still generated KRW24.08 trillion in GDP and supported 291,100 jobs in 2025.
 That combination matters.
-The audience for Korean storytelling is still huge, but the money is moving toward platform partnerships, data-rich distribution, and longer-tail IP monetisation instead of relying on local linear TV economics alone.
+The audience for Korean storytelling is still huge, but the money is moving toward platform partnerships, data-rich distribution, and longer-tail IP monetization instead of relying on local linear TV economics alone.
 If the last decade was about proving K-dramas could travel, the next one looks more like a fight over who owns the pipes, the audience data, and the second and third windows that keep Korean content profitable after premiere night.

 That shift is bigger than one licensing agreement.
 Netflix has kept widening its Korea playbook across films, documentaries, and cross-border projects, from Made in Korea to the streamer's Warner Music documentary partnership.
-At the same time, long-running fan communities such as The Fangirl Verdict have been documenting how K-dramas moved from niche obsession to mainstream watchlists years ago.
+At the same time, long-running fan communities have been documenting how K-dramas moved from niche obsession to mainstream watchlists years ago.
 Broadcasters are finally structuring their businesses around that reality instead of pretending local TV economics can keep premium Korean drama fully afloat on their own.

 SBS shows what the new broadcaster playbook looks like